Dr. Margaret Walsh

 Professional Interests: Housing, education, and social stratification; Research focuses on exploring changes in families in rural and urban communities

-Selected Awards: National Jump$tart Coalition for Personal Financial Literacy Research Grant (2014-2015), National Collegiate Honors Council Portz Grant (2011), Campus Compact President’s Good Steward Award (2008), National Society of Collegiate Scholars Distinguished Faculty Member (2008), American Sociological Association Sidney S. Spivack Grant in Applied Research and Community Action (2000)
+Selected Awards: Global Education and Citizenship Speakers Grant (2016), National Jump$tart Coalition for Personal Financial Literacy Research Grant (2014-2015), National Collegiate Honors Council Portz Grant (2011), Campus Compact President’s Good Steward Award (2008), National Society of Collegiate Scholars Distinguished Faculty Member (2008), American Sociological Association Sidney S. Spivack Grant in Applied Research and Community Action (2000)

 Key Professional Work:

 Presentations: “Global Engagement and the Honors Program,” Council of Public Liberal Arts Colleges Conference, University of Alberta, Canada, “Financial Culture: What Students Know About Money,” Eastern Sociological Society, Boston, MA, "Negotiating Homes: Buying and Selling in an information Age."
 American Sociological Association, San Francisco, CA, “The Culture of Poverty and Stressors Facing Families with Young Children,” with Katherine Feist.
 Network for Children & Families, Cheshire Medical Center, "New Homeownership in New Hampshire: Findings of Focus Groups, NH Housing Finance Authority

 Policy analysis: “Update on Working Women’s Economic Status: Understanding the Wage Gap.”
 Co-authored with Katie Merrow.
 New Hampshire Women’s Policy Institute

 Policy forum: Panel on New Immigrants and Refugees in New England